joecowton/CV/README.md

 #### Brand strategy

-- Helped to grow [Livity Sound](https://livitysound.bandcamp.com/) from an embryonic idea to an [internationally recognised record](https://www.residentadvisor.net/features/1970) label with a global fanbase
+- Helped to grow [Livity Sound](https://livitysound.bandcamp.com/) from an embryonic idea to an [internationally recognised record](https://www.residentadvisor.net/features/1970) label with a global fanbase.
+We've won numerous plaudits for having a singular and original vision and sticking to it, music can be a particulalry cut-throat world but we've maintained our presence without ever compromising what we do.

 #### Social media management / copywriting